GoogleCloudPlatform/community/tutorials/monitoring-dashboard-from-bq/index.md

         gcloud services enable cloudbuild.googleapis.com
         gcloud services enable cloudscheduler.googleapis.com

-1. Set the zone and project ID so you don't have to specify these values in every subsequent command:
+1. Set the zone and project ID so that you don't have to specify these values in subsequent commands:

         gcloud config set project ${PROJECT_ID}
         gcloud config set compute/zone ${ZONE}